 Mount Rose Wilderness Area

-She comes by her name naturally.
-The late afternoon alpenglow that lays its rays across Mount Rose transforms the snowcapped peak into a 10,776-foot geologic rose.
-It’s not uncommon to spy wistful stares from those in the surrounding lowlands as they look up toward commanding monolith late in the day.
-Mount Rose is the crown jewel of the 30,000-acre wilderness area bearing her name.
-The mountain anchors Lake Tahoe’s eastern rim of ridgeline, as well.
+Picturesque Mount Rose comes by its name naturally.
+The late afternoon alpenglow that lays its rays across Mount Rose transforms the seasonally snow-capped peak into a gleaming, 10,776-foot geologic rose.
+It’s not uncommon to spy wistful stares from those in the surrounding lowlands as they look up toward the commanding monolith late in the day.
+Mount Rose is the crown jewel of the 30,000-acre wilderness area bearing its name, and the tallest Nevada-side peak in the Lake Tahoe Basin, anchoring Lake Tahoe’s eastern rim of the ridgeline.

-Panoramic views of Lake Tahoe, Truckee Meadows and Carson Valley await.
+Panoramic views of Lake Tahoe, Truckee Meadows, and Carson Valley await.
 This very popular trail leads to the headwaters of Galena Creek before climbing a sharp ascent to the summit.
-Be prepared for strong winds and changeable weather conditions as you approach the unprotected summit.
+Be prepared for strong winds and changeable weather conditions—at any time of year—as you approach the wide-open summit.

 Distance: 12 miles round trip